svileng/itranscriptome/README.md

 Tool for organising microarray datasets and more.

-Note: This is an early development version.
+This is an early development version.
 More info soon!

+Note: this is a personal repository.
+The official repository will soon be available at [paccanarolab.org](http://www.paccanarolab.org/).